Megavitamin-B6 syndrome: Classification

-it has characteristic non-length-dependent abnormalities of sensory action potentials that occur globally, rather than distally decreasing sensory nerve action potential amplitudes.
-Megavitamin-B_{6} syndrome is predominately a large fiber neuropathy characterized by sensory loss of joint position, vibration, and ataxia.
+it has characteristic non-length-dependent abnormalities of sensory action potentials that occur globally, rather than distally decreasing of sensory nerve action potential amplitudes.
+Megavitamin-B_{6} syndrome is predominately a large fiber neuropathy characterized by sensory loss of joint position, vibration and ataxia.
 Although it has characteristics of small fiber neuropathy in severe cases where there is impairment of pain, temperature, and autonomic functions.

 Treatment

 The primary treatment for megavitamin-B_{6} syndrome is to stop taking supplemental vitamin B_{6}.
 Physical therapy, including vestibular rehabilitation, has been used in attempts to improve recovery following cessation of vitamin B_{6} supplementation.
 Medications such as amitriptyline have been used to help with neuropathic pain.

 In experimental tests using animal subjects, neurotrophic factors, specifically neurotrophin-3, were shown to potentially reverse the neuropathy caused from the vitamin B_{6} toxicity.
 With rats and mice, improvement has also been seen with 4-methylcatechol, a specific chicory extract, coffee and trigonelline.